ufs-community/land-DA_workflow/docs/source/TechnicalOverview.rst

    |                          | UFS atmospheric model.                  |                                                      |
    +--------------------------+-----------------------------------------+------------------------------------------------------+

-..
-COMMENT: Add info/background about Land component here?

 The UFS Land Component
 =========================

-The UFS Land DA System has been updated to build the UFS land component as part of the build process.
+The UFS Land DA System has been updated to build the UFS Noah-MP land component as part of the build process.
-Updates allowing the Land DA System to run with the UFS land component are underway.
+Updates allowing the Land DA System to run with the land component are underway.

-The land component makes use of the National Unified Operational Prediction Capability (:term:`NUOPC`) cap to interface with a coupled modeling system.
+The land component makes use of a National Unified Operational Prediction Capability (:term:`NUOPC`) cap to interface with a coupled modeling system.
-Unlike the standalone NoahMP land driver, the Noah-MP :term:`NUOPC cap` is able to create an :term:`ESMF` multi-tile grid by reading a mosaic grid file.
+Unlike the standalone Noah-MP land driver, the Noah-MP :term:`NUOPC cap` is able to create an :term:`ESMF` multi-tile grid by reading in a mosaic grid file.
 For the domain, the :term:`FMS` initializes reading and writing of the cubed-sphere tiled output.
-Then, the NoahMP land component reads static information as well as initial conditions such as surface albedo and interpolates the data to the date of the simulation.
+Then, the Noah-MP land component reads static information and initial conditions (e.g., surface albedo) and interpolates the data to the date of the simulation.
 The solar zenith angle is calculated based on the time information.
-The tiled-formatted output by taking advantage of FMS and ESMF is available in this coupled system.